 The Battery Is Empty

 While this may sound patronizing, try popping the set on the charger to see if the battery is dead or too low to turn on.
 You’ll want to charge it for at least 30 minutes before turning it back on to ensure the battery has enough juice to make it through the startup sequence.
+(Better yet, give it a few hours to ensure that the battery has returned to 100%).

 If the LED indicator stays red and doesn’t change color after you’ve long-charged the headset or if the headset doesn’t indicate that it’s charging, move on to the next step in the diagnostic process.